MushroomEl/RoR2-ArtifactOfKnowledge/Assets/ModMeta/README.md

 - Fixed obsolete and nonfunctional Vanilla XpScalingType option still being present and default.
 - Split XpScaling config into LinearXpScaling and ExponentialXpScaling in order to present better RiskOfOptions range/display for each.
-- Changing a Server XP Scaling config mid-run now resets XP to 0 (level is kept) and recalculates XP-to-next-level for all players.
+- Changing a Server XP Scaling config mid-run now recalculates XP-to-next-level for all players.
 - Changing a Server Item Selection config mid-run now forces a free reroll for all players.
 - XpScalingType and Source now have default behavior in case of invalid settings.